 50 Years Since the Tobin Report on Puerto Rico

-On October 10, 2025, the Center for a New Economy and the Tobin Center for Economic Policy at Yale University will host a special event commemorating the 50th anniversary of the landmark Tobin Report on Puerto Rico.
+On October 10, the Center for a New Economy (CNE) and Yale University’s Tobin Center for Economic Policy co-hosted a commemorative event marking the 50th anniversary of the Tobin Report on Puerto Rico.

 Hon.
 Pablo José Hernández